Analysis: Brady’s latest milestone another untouchable one | Times Leader

 Click here to subscribe today or Login.

-Brady became the first player to throw 600 career touchdown passes and then tacked on two more in Tampa Bay’s 38-3 on Sunday.
+Brady became the first player to throw 600 career touchdown passes and then tacked on two more in Tampa Bay’s 38-3 rout over Chicago on Sunday.

 Seven Super Bowl rings, 602 TD passes, 81,479 yards passing.